 Another important point is that thinking constantly keeps us in a wired state.
 We can’t “switch off”, suffer from sleepless nights, get into political fights with those we love, judge and misjudge others, drown in stress and can’t rest in general.
 Thinking keeps us in a state of being constantly busy on the inside – without even one second of rest.
 Deep sleep to the rescue!

 When a beginner first contemplates the downfall of constant, non-stop thinking activity, the usual reaction is: “How can I stop this madness?”
 Well, it’s not that simple.
-You actually can’t stop thinking.
+You actually can’t stop thinking by using force.
 Thinking doesn’t stop by resisting it.
 And by following every thought in the hope it will lead to a “happy end” we keep ourselves endlessly wired.
 Since following and fighting are both not working out, we have to come up with a third way.

 Thinking is a bit like trains, hence the saying “a train of thought”.
 There are beautiful trains that lead to happy-land and there are those ugly trains that lead into unhappy-land.
 Most people are boarding those trains without even knowing what happens to them.
 It’s almost as if they were sleepwalking from train to train.
 And many are also tossed from train to train by circumstances, things that happen around them.